 What has the TGA been doing to monitor BIA-ALCL?

 - The TGA has been monitoring BIA-ALCL since 2011 after receiving the first adverse event report in 2009.
 It established an expert working group in 2016 to seek advice on BIA-ALCL.
-The working group includes plastic surgeons, cosmetic surgeons, breast-cancer surgeons, cancer epidemiologists, data analysts, public -health practitioners and consumers.
+The working group includes plastic surgeons, surgeons, breast-cancer surgeons, cancer epidemiologists, data analysts, public -health practitioners and consumers.

 - The TGA has worked with this group to develop targeted information for consumers and health professionals.